ibm-cloud-docs/mas-ms/maintenance.md

 Environments are usually not available to users during maintenance windows, but the following maintenance categories may be applied:

 - **Outage** - systems will not be available to users for the duration of the scheduled window
+- **Medium Impact** - users may experience a period of intermittent connectivity (30 mins to 1 hour) during the scheduled window
 - **Low Impact** - users may experience a brief period of intermittent connectivity (up to 15 mins) during the scheduled window
-- **Medium Impact** - users may experience a period of intermittent connectivity (30 mins to 1 hour) during the scheduled window
 - **No Outage** - maintenance will be performed, but it will not impact users

 ## Change Freeze Period
 {: #change-freeze-period}

 The Change Freeze period for year end 2024 is December 18th, 2024 through January 3rd, 2025.
 Systems are available to users and all standard automated processes such as database backups continue as normal during the change freeze period.
 Coordinated changes to environments such as application upgrades are not available during this time.
 The IBM SRE team does not schedule maintenance during the change freeze period.

+The [Self Service Portal](/docs/mas-ms?topic=mas-ms-ssp) is available for Non-Production environments during the change freeze window.
+Production environment SSP access, with the exception of running MAS Must Gather, is not allowed.

 ## Upgrade Rules, Policy and Plans
 {: #upgrade-rules}